dfitch96/dfitch96/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Dylan, a Computer Science graduate from the University at Buffalo.
-Right now, I’m working on expanding my portfolio with full-stack web apps through [The Odin Project](https://www.theodinproject.com/), while also sharpening my skills in Data Structures and Algorithms.
+Right now, I’m working on expanding my portfolio with web apps through [The Odin Project](https://www.theodinproject.com/), while also sharpening my skills in Data Structures and Algorithms.

 ## Recent Projects :hammer:
 - __Battleship__ 🚢